Freedom-Windows-Team/Lindows_11.1/README.md

 Especially for UWP and driver developers.

-However, a side effect of this is that you will not be able to run your program on any other NT-based operating system.
+However, a side effect of this is that you will not be able to run your program on any other NT-based operating systems.

 All customers that use your software will have to install Lindows 11.1 as well!